Our reimagined process allows for more collaboration, sprint-style iteration, and stronger client-agency alignment.

 Next, we created solution sketches.
 First, each team member turned the ideas sparked by the lightning demos into a page full of notes.
 Then they translated those notes into a simplified three-panel storyboard.
 By limiting the storyboards to three panels, they had to focus on the key elements of the story.

-Once finished, the solutions sketches were hung on the wall for the art museum exercise.
+Once finished, we then began the art museum exercise.
 Here, the other team members silently critiqued the ideas using sticky notes.
 After reviewing the ideas and feedback as a team, each team member silently voted on their favorites.
-By Tuesday afternoon, we had done three rounds of the solution sketches/art museum process, and we had nine solid, vetted ideas.
+By Tuesday afternoon, we had done three rounds of the solution sketches/art museum

 Wednesday, the creative team pitched their ideas to the larger redpepper team and everyone voted on the ideas.
 Each team then took their three highest-rated ideas, developed full storyboards, and began turning the ideas into concept videos.
 We illustrated, animated, recorded voice tracks, shot footage and anything else we could do to bring the ideas to life.
 By Friday afternoon, each team had three finished videos to share with the client.